FransBouma/InjectableGenericCameraSystem/ReadMe.md

 its FoV and the camera's look vector.

 It's written in C++ with some x86/x64 assembler to be able to intercept the location of the 3D camera in the game.
-The system is initially designed for 64bit hosts as all games are 64bit nowadays, but can be reworked to be used for 32bit games.
-To do so, you have to change the C++ / Linker parameters of the VC++ project and make sure the assembler is generating x86 code.
+The system is initially designed for 64bit hosts as all games are 64bit nowadays, but has been reworked to be used for 32bit games too.

 ## Overview of folder structure